The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

 It is impossible to mention Colombia, and even more so, the city of Medellin, without mentioning the drug cartels.
 Their activity has left dramatic traces in some neighborhoods and in the memories of many of their inhabitants.
 Nowadays, the face of the richest and most violent drug lord, Pablo Escobar, can still be seen on t-shirts sold in the tourist quarter to foreigners who think that’s cool.
 That is not cool – that’s violence, blood, and tears.

 Anyway, in 1993, Escobar was eventually shot down by the police on a rooftop in Medellin.
-When that occurred, Botero, who’s only 10 years his elder, was already living abroad.
+When that occurred, Botero, who was only 10 years his elder, was already living abroad.
 The event was of the utmost importance for the country, for Medellin, and probably for the artist as well.
 He painted several pieces about it, including The Death of Pablo Escobar and Pablo Escobar Dead.

 The fat characters of Botero can make the viewer smile but the political meaning here is not funny at all.
 The monstrous size of the gangster against the roofs shows just how significant he was for Medellin; the rain of bullets symbolizes the means that were necessary to his demise.
 In other works, the exaggerated proportions can represent the characters’ inflated egos and sense of self-importance.